 Here are some examples of resources you can use to better understand how to improve customer experience.

-- The Feedier Blog – Feedier is an experience management platform, and is positioned as an expert in helping you understand experience from both your customers and employees.
+- The Feedier Blog – Feedier is an experience management platform that helps you understand experience from both your customers and employees.

-This book is all about understanding that retention is key to great customer experience – improving your relationship with returning customers is essential in bettering customer experience.
+This book is about understanding that retention is key to great customer experience.
+Improving your relationship with returning customers is essential in bettering customer experience.